IntersectMBO/cardano-db-sync/Readme.md

 # Cardano DB Sync

-**Note:** Anyone wishing to build and run anything in this repository should avoid the `master` branch abd build/run from the latest release tag.
+**Note:** Anyone wishing to build and run anything in this repository should avoid the `master` branch and build/run from the latest release tag.

 ## Purpose